-In response to the rising tide of resistance, the international community strengthened its support for the anti-apartheid cause.
+In response to the rising tide of resistance, the international community strengthened its support for the anti-Apartheid cause.
 A range of sanctions and boycotts was instituted, both unilaterally by countries across the world and through the United Nations (UN).
-These sanctions were called for in a co-ordinated strategy by the internal and external anti-apartheid movement in South Africa opening of Parliament in February 1990 the unbanning of the liberation movements and release of political prisoners, notably Nelson Mandela.
+These sanctions were called for in a co-ordinated strategy by the internal and external anti-Apartheid movement in South Africa.

+F.W. de Klerk, who replaced P.W.
+Botha as State President in 1989, announced at the opening of Parliament in February 1990 the unbanning of the liberation movements and release of political prisoners, notably Nelson Mandela.
 A number of factors led to this step.
 International financial, trade, sport and cultural sanctions were clearly biting.
-Above all, even if South Africa was nowhere near collapse, either militarily or economically, several years of emergency rule and ruthless repression had clearly neither destroyed the structures of organised resistance, nor helped establish legitimacy for the apartheid regime or its collaborators.
+Above all, even if South Africa were nowhere near collapse, either militarily or economically, several years of emergency rule and ruthless repression had clearly neither destroyed the structures of organised resistance, nor helped establish legitimacy for the Apartheid regime or its collaborators.
 Instead, popular resistance, including mass and armed action, was intensifying.